YosysHQ/mcy/README.md

 variable `TASK` set to the task id, `TASKDIR` set to the directory, and `PRJDIR` set to the project directory.

+The environment variable `KEEPDIR` will be set to `1` if the task is run with `mcy task -k`, and `0` otherwise.
+This can be used for example to only create VCD traces if the task directory is kept.

 The command is then given an input in `input.txt`, formatted as following:

 ```